plotly/academy/README.md

     category: "Frontend"
 ```

 Add a folder in the root directory called `_tutorialname`, and put the Markdown files of the tutorial in there.
-That's it, your tutorial will now be visible on the homescreen!
+That's it, your tutorial will now be visible on the home screen!

 > Note the `category` field, this field can be one of these two values: "Frontend" or "Data Science"!